byronrthomas/acc-garda/README.md

 ### Linting using solhint

-We went with the recommended rules for solhint, but disabled the following rules:
+I went with the recommended rules for solhint, but disabled the following rules:

 - gas-custom-error: Although replacing require statements with a message for revert statements with a custom error is best practice, it does make programmatically interacting with contracts awkward because ethers.js for example, doesn't give you the error data back in a consumable format.
 This makes checking error cases in tests especially difficult, which could lead to false positives.
-To avoid this, we disable the rule and just use require statements
+To avoid this, I disable the rule and just use require statements
-- reason-string: We've been more lenient on how long we allow reason strings to be, as we feel like informative error messages are more helpful than trying to squeeze into an arbitrarily low limit
+- reason-string: I've been more lenient on how long I allow reason strings to be, as I feel like informative error messages are more helpful than trying to squeeze into an arbitrarily low limit

 ## License